-If you have never been to one of our dances please contact us at our website, http://www.napaballroomdancers.com/ or please contact Marvin at 707-252-9239 or email@example.com so we can add you to our guest list.
-Other ballroom based dance opportunities include the first Friday of the month dance with the Vallejo Ballroom Dancers at the Vallejo Community Center lesson by Ted Rocha at 8 PM and dancing until 11 PM; The B Street Sunday dance at the San Rafael Community Center (the last Sunday of each month), and Steve Luther is now hosting a Big Band Ballroom Night at Monroe Hall on the 4th Fridays of certain months.
-May 31st, and July 26th upcoming
+Other dance opportunities include the first Friday of the month dance of the Vallejo Ballroom Dancers at the Vallejo Community Center lesson with an Argentine tango taught by Ted Rocha at 8 PM and Hawaiian potluck and dancing until 11 PM, Friday September 6th; The B Street Sunday dance at the San Rafael Community Center (the last Sunday of each month), and Steve Luther is now hosting a Big Band Ballroom Night at Monroe Hall on the 4th Fridays of certain months.

 The Golden Gate Smooth Dancers host monthly Sunday extravaganzas for only $35.
 Reservations are necessary by the Wednesday prior to the dance.
 Check our "Golden Gate Smooth Dancers" link for all the details.